heitor-sampaio/proffy-web/README.md

 <br/>

 ## Description
 Proffy is a platform to connect students and teachers for private lessons in brazilian high school subjects.

 "Proffy" is nickname to "Professor", wich is a brazilian word for teacher.

-Built with ReactJs, this module is the web interface of the application and consumes an [API](https://github.com/heitor-sampaio/proffy-server), built in NodeJs, for data fetching.

 On it's current state, you can:
 - Offer new lessons as a teacher